IRIS service specifications

 Warning

-and Optical calibrated post-event single band asset
+and Post-event single band asset

 fields.
 The drag and drop of the Calibrated Dataset (e.g. "[CD] PLANETSCOPE PSB.SD L3B 2022-08-05 09:01:35") is not enough.